Carry On’s Norman Hudis Passes Away

 Not shown quite as much on television as some of the other films, but this was how it all started

-So what is your favourite Carry On film?
+What is your favourite Carry On film?
 Carry On Camping seems to the favourite here at Popcorn Cinema Show.
-Please feel free to add a comment.